 Tips for Web Designers to Collaborate Better with Developers

-Last time, we told you about how designer-developer workflows can be optimized to deliver quality outputs on time.
-Now let’s get into the designer’s perspective.
-How can you, the web designer, make sure that your design is applied into the website exactly the way you envisioned it?
+How can you, the web designer, make sure that your design is applied to the website exactly the way you envisioned it?

 As the designer, your responsibility does not stop in creating a mockup of a usable interface and then just turn it over for encoding.
-We already have discussed clear communication and active collaboration between the designer and web developer as the keys to a better designer-developer work relationship.
-Another designer responsibility is that you should be able to explain the mockup in detail to the developer – what you expect it to look like, and how it should work – in a way that the developer understands.
-UX content strategist Jerry Cao has some tips on how you can explain your mockups to your developer.
+You should be able to explain the mockup in detail to the developer – what you expect it to look like and how it should work – in a way that the developer understands.

 - The difference between CSS and HTML